HGMEM: Hypergraph-based Working Memory to Improve Multi-step RAG for Long-Context Complex Relational Modeling: HGMem

 As described in Section~\ref{subsec:rag_system}, at each step $t$ of our RAG workflow, with respect to the target query, the LLM determines whether to immediately produce a response or proceed to acquire more information from the external documents $\mathcal{D}$ and graph $\mathcal{G}$.
 If current memory $\mathcal{M}^{(t)}$\,$=$\,$(\mathcal{V}_{\mathcal{M}}^{(t)}, \tilde{\mathcal{E}}_{\mathcal{M}}^{(t)})$ is deemed insufficient, the LLM first analyzes $\mathcal{M}^{(t)}$ and generates several subqueries $\mathcal{Q}^{(t)}$ indicating what to further explore.
 Specifically, we design an adaptive memory-based evidence retrieval strategy for either local investigation or global exploration with $\mathcal{Q}^{(t)}$:

-\begin{enumerate}[label=(\roman*), leftmargin=0.8cm] \item Local Investigation: When the LLM plans to more deeply investigate some specific memory points, its generated subqueries are utilized to trigger local evidence retrieval over $\mathcal{G}$.
+\begin{enumerate}[label=(\roman*), leftmargin=0.5cm, itemsep=4pt, parsep=2pt, topsep=2pt] \item Local Investigation: When the LLM plans to more deeply investigate some specific memory points, its generated subqueries are utilized to trigger local evidence retrieval over $\mathcal{G}$.
 Concretely, suppose a $q$\,$\in$\,$\mathcal{Q}^{(t)}$ especially targets at inspecting $\tilde{e}_{j}$\,$\in$\,$\tilde{\mathcal{E}}_{\mathcal{M}}^{(t)}$, the nodes corresponding to the vertices $\mathcal{V}_{\tilde{e}_j}$ subordinate to $\tilde{e}_{j}$ are used as anchor nodes on $\mathcal{G}$.
 Thereafter, using the operation defined by Equation~\ref{eq:entity_retrieval}, entity retrieval is conducted within the neighborhood of these anchors, which is formalized as

 where $\mathcal{N}_{\mathcal{M}^{(t)}}(v)$ represents the neighboring vertices of $v$ over $\mathcal{M}^{(t)}$ and $\mathcal{N}_{\mathcal{G}}(v)$ represents the neighboring nodes of $v$ over $\mathcal{G}$.